GoogleCloudPlatform/python-docs-samples/cloud-sql/mysql/sqlalchemy/README.md

 ## Google App Engine Standard

-To run on GAE-Standard, create an AppEngine project by following the setup for these [instructions](https://cloud.google.com/appengine/docs/standard/python3/quickstart#before-you-begin).
+To run on GAE-Standard, create an App Engine project by following the setup for these [instructions](https://cloud.google.com/appengine/docs/standard/python3/quickstart#before-you-begin).

 First, update `app.yaml` with the correct values to pass the environment